connorads/opencode-guide/README.md

 # OpenCode

 [OpenCode](https://opencode.ai) is an open-source AI coding agent for the terminal.
-Think Claude Code, Gemini CLI, or GitHub Copilot CLI - but open source, so you only need to learn and customise one tool.
+Think Claude Code, Codex, Gemini CLI, or GitHub Copilot CLI - but open source, so you only need to learn and customise one tool.

 It works with your existing subscriptions - Claude Pro/Max, GitHub Copilot, ChatGPT Plus, or Gemini - instead of paying for yet another API.